 Ninite- Free Windows package management system

-The thing which pushed the Ninite to the downside is its limited category of software to install.
-It comes with pre-defined categories such as browser, Music Players, Documents, Runtime, Security, Developers, and more.
+The thing which pushed Ninite to the downside is its limited category of software to install.
+It comes with pre-defined categories such as browsers, Music Players, Documents, Runtime, Security, Developers, and more.
 Each category will have popular tools only.
 For example, the browser category features only three browsers- Google Chrome, Mozilla, and opera.

-Hence, if you are a user who wants to install all popular software on Windows with just a few clicks but with GUI then Ninite is one of the best Package Manager to try.
+Hence, if you are a user who wants to install all popular software on Windows with just a few clicks but with GUI then Ninite is one of the best Package Managers to try.

-Ninite installs apps in their default location as per your PC’s language or one you choose.
+Ninite installs apps in their default location as per your PC’s language or the one you choose.
 It can manage the updates for the installed programs as well…